Fort Utah

-Fort Utah (also known as Fort Provo) was the original white settlement at Provo, Utah, United States, and was established March 12, 1849.
-The original settlers were President John S. Higbee and about 30 families or 150 persons that were sent from Salt Lake City to Provo by President Brigham Young.
-Several log houses were erected, surrounded by a 14 ft palisade 20 by 40 rods in size (330 by 660 ft), with gates in the east and west ends, and a middle deck, for a cannon.
-The fort was first located west of town, but was moved to Sowiette Park in April 1850.
+Fort Utah (also known as Fort Provo) was the original European American settlement at modern-day Provo, Utah, United States.
+The settlement was established March 12, 1849 by President John S. Higbee with approximately 150 persons sent from Salt Lake City to Provo by President Brigham Young.

+Located west of present-day downtown Provo, the fort consisted of several log dwellings, surrounded by a 14 ft palisade 20 by 40 rods in size (330 by 660 ft), with gates in the east and west ends, and a middle deck, for a cannon.
+Following flooding, the settlement was moved to the current location of Provo's North Park in 1850.